 It’s a botanical concentrate that’s taken from the stalk and seeds of marijuana plants and providing that the plant has been grown and nurtured organically, the oil is entirely organic.
-Unlike THC (Tetrahydrocannabinol), it does not induce a ‘high’, so is highly sought after as a non-leisure product.
-The oil contains a potent amount of CBD and so may have many health and wellness benefits.
+Unlike THC (Tetrahydrocannabinol), it does not induce a ‘high’.

 However, by the time that CBD oil makes the shelves of your nearest store in the United Kingdom, it may have had other chemicals added to it; even if it is still in a pure oil form rather than having been manufactured into other CBD oil products.

-Certified organic CBD oil is a fantastically diverse compound, containing not just CBD but also lots of other naturally-occurring chemicals that may contribute to its health benefits.
+Certified organic CBD oil is a fantastically diverse compound, containing not just CBD but also lots of other naturally-occurring chemicals.
 This includes, but is by no means limited to, Omega-3 fatty acids, essential amino acids and vitamins, as well as a healthy dose of chlorophyll.
 In this form, organic CBD oil can be consumed directly as a nutritional supplement.
 This concentrate is often infused with other products; including skin and body care products for topical use and capsules and edibles (or even ‘chew-ables’ such as gum).
 But are these still considered organic?

 Your dispensary assistant or UK CBD company representative should be able to give you more information on exactly what is in the products you’d like to purchase, but there are lots of things that can influence the potency and quality of the oil as its processed into other items.

 When decarboxylated (or, in layman’s terms, heated up), the potency (amount of CBD within) can be maximised and if done well enough, the goodness within the oil can remain.
 The oil can also be filtered for refinement, and if done without using any synthetic materials, will remain organic.